qdevelopergithub/LAMP/README.md

 | 1 Virtual disk for Controller. | This is a virtual disk which will be used for Controller VM to store all its data.
 | 1 VM for Controller | This is a virtual machine created for controller with ubuntu server os intalled on it.
 | 1 NIC for Controller | It will link Virtual disk and VM and other components with each other.
-| 1 MySQL database resource. | Managed MySQL database used by the PHP applications.[Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/) or [Azure Database for PostgreSQL](https://azure.microsoft.com/en-us/services/postgresql/) or [Azure SQL Database](https://azure.microsoft.com/en-us/services/sql-database/)
+| 1 MySQL database resource. | Managed MySQL database used by the PHP applications.[Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/)
 | 2 Virtual disks | For Cluster(Gluster FS with 4 disk per Gluster).
 It will use for load balance and hence there will be high availability.
 | 2 NIC(Network interface cards) | A network interface (NIC) is the interconnection between a VM and the underlying software network.
 | 2 VM (Virtual machine) | Will make for Gluster Fileserver - Dual [GlusterFS](https://www.gluster.org/) nodes or NFS for high availability access to LAMP files.